pypa/hatch/docs/config/build.md

     - Files must be mapped exactly to their desired paths, not to directories.
     - The contents of directory sources are recursively included.
     - To map directory contents directly to the root use `/` (a forward slash).
-    - Sources that do not exist are silently ignored.
+    - Sources that do not exist will raise an error.

 !!! warning
     Files included using this option will overwrite any file path that was already included by other file selection options.